ultrazohm/ultrazohm_sw/docs/source/code_generation/embedded_coder/index.rst

 .. warning:: The direct access of the variables is not recommended and not good coding practice.
 The approach above is simply shown to get over the first configuration barrier of the Embedded Coder.
 The user is expected to fit the configuration and coding practices to their application using the information below.

+.. youtube:: nso-PzwHHRQ

 Code generation settings
 ************************

-In Simulink configuration.
-All parameters that are not mentioned here are not changed from the Simulink standard settings.
+All Simulink configuration parameters that are not mentioned below are set to the Simulink standard settings.
+These settings are present if a new Simulink model from the Embedded Coder templates is created.

 Code Generation
  - System target file: ert.tlc